Skip over navigation to page content

 1990 Edwin Morgan comes out at 70.
 In 1999 he is made Glasgow's Poet Laureate, and in 2004 he is appointed as the Scots Makar.

-1991 The Glasgow Gay and Lesbian Centre was launched (later to become the Glasgow LGBT Centre) on 17 March 1991 with fundraising and awareness raising.
+1991 The Glasgow Gay and Lesbian Centre is launched (later to become the Glasgow LGBT Centre) on 17 March 1991 with fundraising and awareness raising.

 1992 The Crazy Jig, a second anthology of Lesbian and GayWriting from Scotland, edited by Joanne Winning, is published by Polygon.